New Business gas meter installation

 It typically takes the National Grid 15 working days to complete their checks.

-What date do you need your meter fitted?
+What date do you need your business gas meter fitted?

 Arranging the installation of a gas meter tends to be quicker than getting a new electricity meter fitted, and once you've agreed a gas contract with a supplier they will usually install your meter within five working days.